kanishka-linux/kawaii-player/README.md

 Steps Inovolved in P2P mode for two computers:

+1. First add some items in the library (by clicking on the library button) and then update video and music section.

-1. First check and setup local IP address of both machines.
+2. Then check and setup local IP address of both machines.
 (More->Settings)

-1. Switch on media server functionality on both.
+3. Switch on media server functionality on both.
 (More->Start Media Server)

-2. Goto Addons->MyServer->Login
+4. Goto Addons->MyServer->Login

-3. Login requires at least IP address of the server that needs to be connected with.
-It will also ask for username and password, if it has been set for the server.
-If the login is successful, then click on the login again to navigate through library of server.
+5. Login requires at least IP address of the server that needs to be connected with (in the form http://192.168.2.3/ , if https is enabled for the server then write address accordingly).
+It will also ask for username and password.
+Users can leave username/password field blank if it has been not set for the server.
+Once the login is successful message is displayed, click on the login again to navigate through library of server.

-4. It is possible for Media servers to broadcast themselves(Option is available in **more** menu).
-Once broadcast server function is switched on, then clients can discover it automatically (Addons->MyServer->Discover).
+6. It is possible for Media servers to broadcast themselves(Option is available in **more** menu), so that other clients can discover it automatically by switching on their discover functionality (Addons->MyServer->Discover: on client side).
 In this case users don't have to remember the IP address of the server.
 Server can also send custom broadcast message which can help clients to identify it properly - if there are multiple servers running.
 Clients can get list of servers in the application itself along with broadcast message, after that they will have to choose which server to connect to.
 For security reasons server is allowed to broadcast itself only in the local network.

-5. Broadcast Message needs to be entered into **'BROADCAST_MESSAGE='** field in **.config/kawaii-player/other_options.txt** configuration file.
+7. Broadcast Message needs to be entered into **'BROADCAST_MESSAGE='** field in **.config/kawaii-player/other_options.txt** configuration file.
 If the field is not there then create it on a newline.

-6. It is possible to setup upload speed in KB for the server (The upload speed will be same for all connected clients).
+8. It is possible to setup upload speed in KB for the server (The upload speed will be same for all connected clients).
 Right click on playlist (rightmost column), and select 'Set Upload Speed'.
 There is no way to setup download speed - if the server is running as a client of another server.
 Streaming of media is handled by mpv/mplayer, hence download speed can't be controlled externally.

-7. If user wants better security then turn on HTTPS and cookies for every server by editing **other_options.txt** file.
+9. If user wants better security then turn on HTTPS and cookies for every server by editing **other_options.txt** file.
 Username/password can be set from GUI itself from **more** menu.
 Look into media server section for more details.

-8. If client does not want to share its library and it just want to access library of the server, then there is no need to switch on client's media server functionality.
+10. If client does not want to share its library and it just want to access library of the server, then there is no need for the client to switch on its media server functionality.

 ## Universal Playlist Generation